 What is 4D printing?
 How does a 4D printer work?
 Read our essential guide to learn more about this amazing technology.

 In the wild and wonderful world of technology, there is always a new trending topic.
 Right now, 4D printing becomes the hot new topic.
-In this article, we try to give you an overview on 4D printing, it’s technology, uses and implications.
+In this article, we try to give you an overview of 4D printing, it’s technology, uses, and implications.

 3D printing, also known as “Additive Manufacturing”, turns digital blueprints to physical objects by building them layer by layer.
-4D printing is pretty much the same technology.
-With one big difference: It uses special material and digital designs, so that your 3D print is able to change its shape.
+4D printing is based on this technology.
+With one big difference: It uses special materials and sophisticated designs that are “programmed” to prompt your 3D print to change its shape.

-4D printing is currently developed by industry leaders and research facilities.
-As of 2017, the most important 4D printing companies are MIT’s Self-Assembly Lab, 3D printing manufacturer Stratasys, and 3D software company Autodesk.
+You can’t really pinpoint 4D printing to one inventor.
+4D printing is currently developed by many industry leaders and research facilities.
+As of 2017, the most important 4D printing companies/research labs are MIT’s Self-Assembly Lab, 3D printing manufacturer Stratasys, and 3D software company Autodesk.

 Imagine having a box that was printed with a 3D printer.
 That alone in itself is cool, but imagine if that box could automatically flatten itself for packing once it was impacted by some stimuli.
 It almost sounds silly when we just consider the impact of a box going from 3D to 2D (by flattening itself), but the impact that simple things like these can have in the business world is massive.